-Figure 1.7.12: Berth Capacity vs. Container Yard Storage Capacity
+Figure 1.7.12: Berth Capacity vs. Container Yard Storage Capacity Source: Hatch

 The combined Northport and Midport operations saw a throughput of approximately 71,000 TEUs in FY2017, compared to 103,000 TEUs of available yard capacity.
 (Berth capacity is higher, at over 200,000 TEUs.)
 In Southport, container berth capacity is currently the limiting factor.
 Should the Southport terminals implement RTG operations over time, yard capacity will significantly exceed berth capacity, based on current operating parameters.
 Berth capacity may be further improved in the Southport area when the new STS cranes come online, resulting in improved ship turn times and overall productivity.
-The mean berth-foothours/box metric included in Tables 1.7.2 and 1.7.3 accounts for the increase in overall productivity anticipated, due to the STS cranes.
+The mean berth-foot-hours/box metric included in Tables 1.7.2 and 1.7.3 accounts for the increase in overall productivity anticipated, due to the STS cranes.
 Overall, port-wide statistics do not apply uniformly to each operator.
 Southport is divided among four tenants, who each control dedicated parcels of land.
 The current range of throughput density varies by 50 percent between these terminals, from King Ocean at 6,000 TEUs per acre per year, to Crowley at 4,600 TEUs per acre per year.
 A breakdown of parcel size and throughput densities for the Southport terminals is presented in Figure 1.7.12.

-Figure 1.7.13: Southport Container Yard Size vs. Throughput Density by Terminal
+Figure 1.7.13: Southport Container Yard Size vs. Throughput Density by Terminal Source: Hatch

-One of the major challenges Port Everglades faces is the fact that the container tenants with the largest ambitions to attract new cargo, primarily from Asian markets, do not have the largest terminals, and may have difficulty expanding their container yard capacity in a timely fashion to convince their potential customers that they can accommodate any significant volume of new cargo.
+One of the major challenges Port Everglades faces is the fact that the container tenants with the largest ambitions to attract new cargo, primarily from Asian markets, do not have the largest terminals, and may have difficulty expanding their container yard capacity in a timely fashion to convince their potential customers that they can accommodate any significant volume of new cargo

-1.7.7 Cement, Other Dry Bulk, and Break-Bulk Terminal Storage Capacity primary function of dwell time is to determine the average number of times the static capacity of the terminal can be used during a given period of time (i.e. over the course of a year), or turned over for additional storage.
+1.7.7 Cement, Other Dry Bulk, and Break-Bulk Terminal Storage Capacity

+Storage yard capacity was estimated for cement, other dry bulk products, and break-bulk cargo.
+Storage yard capacity depends primarily on static storage capacity and average cargo dwell time.
+The average dwell time is the typical amount of time that cargo remains on the terminal waiting to be retrieved for inland delivery or placed upon a vessel for export.
+The primary function of dwell time is to determine the average number of times the static capacity of the terminal can be used during a given period of time (i.e. over the course of a year), or turned over for additional storage.
 As the average dwell time increases, the number of times that a terminal is available for cargo storage decreases.
 Mathematically, this calculation can be summarized using the following formula: